Asherchewzy/Custom-aeon-slider-CAD/README.md

 A commercial solution is available.
 However, for some regions custom 3DP may be a cheaper alternative.
 One may also wish to print a single side only.
 The contact area for a soul based grind is about 56.7% lesser when compared to a commercial solution, which means less friction and a faster grind.
 For me, this is a passion project.
 I decided to challenge myself by learning a whole new skillset and a few softwares.

-While you are free to use the model for your own skates, if you do appreciate this work, please consider buying me a coffee on my [Ko-fi](https://ko-fi.com/workdayrelease).
+While you are **free to use the model for your own skates**, if you do appreciate this work, please consider buying me a coffee on my [Ko-fi](https://ko-fi.com/workdayrelease).
 Your support is greatly appreciated!

 ### Earlier prototype: